serhii-martyniv/commission-fees/README.md

 # Commission Fees Calculator
-This is a simple Node.js application for calculating commission fees for financial transactions based on pre-defined configurations.
+This is a simple Node.js application for calculating commission fees for financial transactions based on pre-defined APi configurations.
 It supports three types of transactions: cash in, cash out by natural persons, and cash out by juridical persons.

 ## Installation
 Use the package manager [npm](https://www.npmjs.com/) to install the project dependencies.